JameyMcAuliffe/cookbook-react/README.md

 # Cookbook
-React CRUD app where users can store recipes
+React CRUD app where users can store their favorite recipes